knowledgepicker/word-cloud/README.md

 ## How to use

 1. Install [NuGet package `KnowledgePicker.WordCloud`](https://www.nuget.org/packages/KnowledgePicker.WordCloud/).
 2. Get collection of `WordCloudEntry`s.
-For example if you have dictionary of word frequencies:
+For example, suppose we have dictionary of word frequencies:

    ```cs
    var frequencies = new Dictionary<string, int>();